 While constitutions run at the core of our legal system, the documents can be changed.
-The various state and federal constitutions all provide mechanisms that allow for amendments to their constitutions.34 It's rarely easy.
-At the federal level this can either be done by Congress proposing an amendment (by a vote of two thirds of both the House and the Senate), or by a so-far-never-used mechanism that allows the legislatures of two thirds of the states calling for a new constitutional convention in order to propose amendments.
+The various state and federal constitutions all provide mechanisms that allow for amendments to their constitutions.
+It's not easy.
+At the federal level this can either be done by Congress proposing an amendment (by a vote of two thirds of both the House and the Senate), or by a so-far-never-used mechanism that allows the legislatures of two thirds of the states calling for a new constitutional convention to propose amendments.
 Amendments proposed by Congress are ratified by three fourths of state legislatures before they go into effect.
-Getting the political will to send changes to the spectrum is rational basis review, a very deferential standard that just requires the government to show that the government had a plausible reason for acting in the way they did.
-In the middle is, aptly named, intermediate scrutiny, reserved for areas where the government is regulating in a space that implicates but does not seek to directly control constitutional rights.
+Getting the political will to send changes to the constitution through multiple legal bodies with supermajority votes is extraordinarily difficult.